JoBCB/circulo-meio/Syntax_Process.md

 * questions on geometric formations:
     * edges, limits, boundaries;
     * scales;

+* questions on sound:
+   * web audio not advanced enough but we can have a small set of functions to work with;
+      * try to develop some simple audio synthesis functions for workshops
+   * sound triggering midi;

 ---

 * relating to circle/  new metaphors conecting the sound and visuals could focus on: